-A. Write a balanced chemical equation for the combustion of the fuel you will use in your steam-powered boat. ---- --
+A. Write a balanced chemical equation for the combustion of the fuel you will use in your steam-powered boat.

-0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Chemical equation is missing All chemical formulas are incorrect One or more chemical formulas are incorrect.
-One chemical formula is incorrect All requirements are present 8 OR AND OR Chemical Equation is missing either a product or reactant One or more of products or reactants are not correctly balanced One or more of products or reactants are not correctly balanced
+0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Chemical equation is missing All chemical formulas are incorrect OR Chemical Equation is missing either a product or reactant One or more chemical formulas are incorrect.
+AND One or more of products or reactants are not correctly balanced One chemical formula is incorrect OR One or more of products or reactants are not correctly balanced All requirements are present

-B. Use the numbers of each type of atom in the reactants and products to explain whether mass is conserved during the reaction.
+B. Use the numbers of each type of atom in the reactants and products to explain whether mass is conserved during the reaction